SilentAuroras/cloud-resume-challenge/README.md

 # Cloud Resume Challenge

-This is a learning repository for performing the Cloud Resume Challenge as outlined below:
+This is a learning repository for performing the Cloud Resume Challenge as outlined below.
+The checklist below follows the website's list.
 - https://cloudresumechallenge.dev/

 This challenge will use Terraform to provision the infrastructure in GCP.
 The deployment steps are as follows: